 In maths the children will continue with their daily counting and practise of basic skills such as number formation, recognising and using number symbols.
 They will begin the term with addition and subtraction in which the children will use a range of methods to support their fluency and then solve problems using objects and diagrams.
 They will develop their skill in place value by practising counting forwards and backwards, writing and reading numbers in numerals and words.
 They will be learning to count in 2’s, 5’s and 10’s and then use this skill to help solve multiplication and division problems.
 The children will have opportunities to measure and weigh and record lengths and heights and to investigate capacity using a range of containers.
 At the front of their yellow home reading record are two websites with log on details for each child to use.
 Here they will find activities set to support them in their maths work, if they would like to try them.

 In RE this half term the children will be learning about Christians, who they are and what they believe.
 They will learn about why Jesus is important to Christians and what the miracles teach us about Christians and their beliefs.
 After half term the children will be learning what it means to belong to a faith community.
 What it means for Christians, Jews and Muslims to belong to a faith, how they welcome children into their faith and how they show that they belong to one another.

 P.E. – The children will be working outside, whenever possible, learning to master basic movements such as running, jumping, throwing, catching, balance, agility and co-ordination.
-They will participate in team games and perform dances.
-As the weather turns more inclement, the children will develop their dance and gymnastic skills in the school hall.
+During their hall time this term the children will be studying dance.
+P.E. will be on a Monday and Tuesday; your child will need suitable clothing and shoes for outdoor activities.

 If at any time you are anxious or have any questions, please come into class to see me and I will be happy to help.